jimishol/cholidean-harmony-structure/README.md

 Project's integration with [FluidSynth](https://github.com/FluidSynth/fluidsynth), as a MIDI backend player, demonstrates a powerful method for visualizing and exploring harmony theories.

+*At its heart, this project offers full 3D harmony exploration — a feature that works on all platforms when run with the null backend (no audio), so anyone can experience the concept without setup hurdles.
+*

 📖 **Two ways into this world:**
 - *The Watch and the Twelve Realms* — [read the origin fable](docs/the_story.md) *(first watch story at → https://jimishol.github.io/post/circle_of_fifths)*
 - *Tonality Structure in Music* — [read the tonal structure article](https://jimishol.github.io/post/tonality/)